9init/realself-scrapper/README.md

 ## Overview

 RealSelf Scrapper is a tool designed to automate the process of scraping images from the RealSelf website.
-It targets the "porcelain-veneers" section and provides options for configuring the scraping behavior, including the ability to override existing files.
+It provides options for configuring the scraping behavior, including the ability to override existing files.

 ## Features

-- Scrapes images from the "porcelain-veneers" section on RealSelf.
+- Scrapes images from RealSelf website.
 - Supports configuration via a YAML file.
 - Option to override existing files based on a configuration flag.
 - Written in Node.js for flexibility and ease of use.